chip-8/chip-8-database/README.md

 ### Adding a new program

-Edit [`programs.json`](./database/programs.json) and add a new object at the end of the array.
+Edit [`programs.json`](./database/programs.json) and add a new object **at the end** of the array.
+If you insert a new item in the middle (i.e. alphabetically) it will change existing data that comes afterward.

 Include data for at least the following keys:

 - `title`
 - `description`